-\textbf{Setups.} Next, we test Grad-Mimic in a more challenging setting using million-scale web-crawled datasets.
-We use the small-scale and medium-scale DataComp datasets~\cite{gadre2024datacomp}, which contain approximately 10 million and 100 million image-caption pairs\footnote{We identified that some URLs provided by DataComp dataset are now broken.
-This means that our results might not be comparable to previous approaches on the DataComp Leaderboard.
-See \href{https://github.com/mlfoundations/datacomp/issues/3}{here} for details.}, respectively, to train CLIP model from scratch~\cite{radford2021learning}.
+\textbf{Setups.} We test Grad-Mimic in a more challenging setting using million-scale web-crawled datasets.
+We use the small- and medium-scale DataComp datasets~\cite{gadre2023datacomp}, which contain approximately 10 million and 100 million image-caption pairs, respectively, to train CLIP model from scratch~\cite{radford2021learning}.
 In these datasets, noise is \emph{naturally} presented in the data.
-We follow the training setup from DataComp~\cite{cherti2023reproducible, gadre2024datacomp} and use publicly available pretrained CLIP model's weights as our reference~\footnote{\href{https://huggingface.co/laion/CLIP-ViT-B-32-DataComp.XL-s13B-b90K}{https://huggingface.co/laion/CLIP-ViT-B-32-DataComp.XL-s13B-b90K}}.
-This reference model, trained on the DataComp-1B dataset (1.4 billion samples), represents the best-performing model accessible to us.
-It serves as a proxy for the ideal reference point for scenarios where training such powerful models is infeasible.
-We use the final MLP layer in the text and image encoders respectively as our target to mimic.
-We evaluate the performance of resulting model using DataComp benchmark, which includes 38 diverse image classification and retrieval tasks.
-Other implementation details can be found in Appendix~\ref{app:experiment}.
+We follow the training setup from DataComp~\cite{cherti2023reproducible, gadre2023datacomp} and use publicly available pre-trained CLIP model's weights as \href{https://huggingface.co/laion/CLIP-ViT-B-32-DataComp.XL-s13B-b90K}{our reference}.
+This reference model, trained on the DataComp-1B dataset (1.4 billion samples), represents the best-performing model accessible to us at the time of experimentation.
+It serves as a proxy for the ideal reference point for scenarios \emph{where training such powerful models is infeasible}.
+We use the final MLP layer in the text and image encoders respectively as our target.
+We evaluate resulting model performance via DataComp benchmark, which includes 38 diverse image classification and retrieval tasks.
+Appendix~\ref{app:experiment} provides complete implementation details.

-In Stage 2, we use top-$k$ percent approach to binarize scores and create the final filter, subsequently training a second CLIP model \emph{on the curated dataset} to validate resulting filter's effectiveness.
+In Stage 2, we use top-$k$\% approach to binarize scores and create the ensemble filter, subsequently training a new CLIP model on the curated dataset to evaluate constructed filter.

-\textbf{Expected Results.} We anticipate mimic scores help large-scale training focus on high-value samples and can serve as instrumental metric for automating effective data curation.
+\textbf{Expected Results.} We expect mimic scores help large-scale training focus on high-value samples and can serve as an instrumental metric for automating effective data curation.